Suvink/docs-choreo-dev/en/docs/tutorials/secure-an-api-with-role-based-access-control.md

     2. In the **Subscription Management** pane, click **Add APIs**.
     3. In the **Add APIs** list, go to the API you created and click **Add**.

-### Step 4: Define Roles and Assign Them to Groups
+### Step 4: Define roles and assign them to groups

 1. In the Developer Portal left navigation menu, click **Production** under **Credentials**.
 2. In the **Permissions** section, click **Manage Permissions**.
 This takes you to the **Roles** tab of the `User Management App` application in Asgardeo.